kelindar/ultima-sdk/docs/tasks/task_3.md

 ## Key Considerations

+- The `Entry3D` structure matches the C# reference implementation for MUL files
 - Design the Reader to work efficiently with both standalone MUL files and MUL files with separate index files (.idx)
 - Optimize for performance by using appropriate buffer sizes and minimizing allocations
 - Use idiomatic Go error handling instead of exceptions